 The tri-tip needs to be sliced against the grain into thin slices.
 Since the grain on the roast goes in two different directions, you have to slice it in half first and then slice each piece in a different direction, against the grain.
 If you are a visual person, here is a helpful video.

-Tri-tip can be served with a potato dish such as baked potatoes or Air Fried Potato Wedges.
-For a vegetable side option, consider serving Healthy Broccoli Salad, Cheesy Bussel Sprouts, or coleslaw.
+Tri-tip can be served with a potato dish such as baked potatoes or air fried potato wedges.
+For a vegetable side option, consider serving broccoli crunch salad, cheesy Bussel sprouts, or oil and vinegar coleslaw.

 - Although tri-tip sliders are amazing as-is, adding your favorite sauce takes them to a whole new level.
-I love adding BBQ sauce to my individual tri-tip sliders.
-However, you may prefer mustard, horseradish, Lemon Garlic Aioli, chipotle aioli, or plain mayonnaise.
-If you want to push the envelope a bit, add some huckleberry chutney or Chimichurri sauce.
+I love adding huckleberry BBQ sauce to my individual tri-tip sliders.
+However, you may prefer mustard, horseradish, lemon garlic aioli, chipotle aioli, or plain mayonnaise.
+If you want to push the envelope a bit, add some huckleberry chutney or chimichurri sauce with cilantro.

 - If you love mushrooms, they would be delicious in these sandwiches.
 Just sauté some at the same time you sauté the onions.